watem-sedem/pywatemsedem/docs/getting-started/userchoices.rst

 Include sewers
 ^^^^^^^^^^^^^^
-For functionality in WaTEM/SEDEM pascal, see :ref:`here <cnws:inlcudesewers>`
+For functionality in WaTEM/SEDEM pascal, see :ref:`here <watemsedem:inlcudesewers>`

 UseTillage
 ^^^^^^^^^^
-For functionality in WaTEM/SEDEM pascal, see :ref:`here <cnws:calctileros>`
+For functionality in WaTEM/SEDEM pascal, see :ref:`here <watemsedem:calctileros>`

 CreateKtc
 ^^^^^^^^^
-For functionality in WaTEM/SEDEM pascal, see :ref:`here <cnws:createktc>`
+For functionality in WaTEM/SEDEM pascal, see :ref:`here <watemsedem:createktc>`

 Create ktil map
 ^^^^^^^^^^^^^^^
-For functionality in WaTEM/SEDEM pascal, see :ref:`here <cnws:createktil>`
+For functionality in WaTEM/SEDEM pascal, see :ref:`here <watemsedem:createktil>`

 Estimate clay content
 ^^^^^^^^^^^^^^^^^^^^^
-For functionality in WaTEM/SEDEM pascal, see :ref:`here <cnws:estimclay>`
+For functionality in WaTEM/SEDEM pascal, see :ref:`here <watemsedem:estimclay>`

 Manual outlet selection
 ^^^^^^^^^^^^^^^^^^^^^^^
-For functionality in WaTEM/SEDEM pascal, see :ref:`here <cnws:manualoutlet>`
+For functionality in WaTEM/SEDEM pascal, see :ref:`here <watemsedem:manualoutlet>`

 Calibrate
 ^^^^^^^^^
-For functionality in WaTEM/SEDEM pascal, see :ref:`here <cnws:calibrate>`
+For functionality in WaTEM/SEDEM pascal, see :ref:`here <watemsedem:calibrate>`

 Convert output
 ^^^^^^^^^^^^^^
-For functionality in WaTEM/SEDEM pascal, see :ref:`here <cnws:convertoutput>`
+For functionality in WaTEM/SEDEM pascal, see :ref:`here <watemsedem:convertoutput>`

 L model
 ^^^^^^^
-For functionality in WaTEM/SEDEM pascal, see :ref:`here <cnws:lmodel>`
+For functionality in WaTEM/SEDEM pascal, see :ref:`here <watemsedem:lmodel>`

 S model
 ^^^^^^^
-For functionality in WaTEM/SEDEM pascal, see :ref:`here <cnws:smodel>`
+For functionality in WaTEM/SEDEM pascal, see :ref:`here <watemsedem:smodel>`

 Adjusted Slope
 ^^^^^^^^^^^^^^
-For functionality in WaTEM/SEDEM pascal, see :ref:`here <cnws:adjustslope>`
+For functionality in WaTEM/SEDEM pascal, see :ref:`here <watemsedem:adjustslope>`

 Buffer reduce area
 ^^^^^^^^^^^^^^^^^^
-For functionality in WaTEM/SEDEM pascal, see :ref:`here <cnws:bufferreduce>`
+For functionality in WaTEM/SEDEM pascal, see :ref:`here <watemsedem:bufferreduce>`

 Force Routing
 ^^^^^^^^^^^^^